codingtherapist/webAccessibilityStudyGroup/README.md

 - [Twitch Live Stream](https://www.twitch.tv/africakenyah) for 1 - 3 hours

-- [Github discussions](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions) (official communication area where we will be meeting to chat about each weeks homework and general discussions on the discussion page)

 - Discord (check the [Github discussions](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) page for instructions on how to gain access)
 <h3> Who it's for:</h3>